Spiced Nuts

 Step-by-Step Instructions

-Preheat the oven to 275°F and set an oven rack in the middle position.
-Line a baking sheet with parchment paper.
-In a large bowl, combine the brown sugar, salt, cinnamon, cayenne pepper (if using), ginger, nutmeg, water, and corn syrup.
+In a large bowl, mix the brown sugar, salt, cinnamon, cayenne pepper (if using), ginger, nutmeg, water, and corn syrup.

 Add the nuts and toss with spice mixture until evenly coated.

-Transfer the nuts to the prepared baking sheet and arrange in a single layer, making sure the syrupy spice mixture is evenly distributed.
+Transfer the nuts to the prepared sheet pan and arrange in a single layer, making sure the syrupy spice mixture is evenly distributed.

 Carefully slide or lift the parchment and nuts off of the hot baking sheet and onto a countertop; let cool completely.

 Break up the nuts with your hands.
-Store in an airtight container in a cool, dark place for up to one week.
+Store in an airtight container or mason jar in a cool, dark place for up to one week.

 You May Also Like